 Corporate Human Rights Benchmark Ltd, is a not for profit company created to publish and promote the Corporate Human Rights Benchmark.
-The Corporate Human Rights Benchmark (CHRB) was launched in 2013 as a multi-stakeholder initiative and draws on investor, business and human rights, and benchmarking expertise from 6 organisations: APG Asset Management (APG), Aviva Investors, Business & Human Rights Resource Centre, EIRIS Foundation, the Institute for Human Rights and Business(IHRB) and Nordea Wealth Management.
+The Corporate Human Rights Benchmark (CHRB) was launched in 2013 as a multi-stakeholder initiative drawing on investor, business and human rights, and benchmarking expertise from 6 organisations: APG Asset Management (APG), Aviva Investors, Business & Human Rights Resource Centre, EIRIS Foundation, the Institute for Human Rights and Business(IHRB) and Nordea Wealth Management.

 Research and data is provided to the CHRB by: